MisterCalvin/dxhx-coop-server/README.md

 # Deus Ex Coop Dedicated Server
 A Docker container for running a dedicated Deus Ex Coop server under Wine, built on Alpine.
-The container is built with the latest build of [DXHX](https://wiki.deusexcoop.com/index.php?title=Getting_Started) (Build `HX-0.9.89.4`) which can be installed with `HX_INSTALL="True"` in your docker compose file or docker run command.
+The container is built with the latest build of [HX Coop](https://wiki.deusexcoop.com/index.php?title=Getting_Started) (Build `HX-0.9.89.4`) which can be installed with `HX_INSTALL="True"` in your docker compose file or docker run command.
 Your game directory (mounted in the container as `/container/deusex`) should be structured as follows:

     .
     ├── ...